 Ketamine Therapy: Feel Better

 Someone undergoing Ketamine therapy is not seeking new experiences as a direct result of being under the influence of Ketamine.
 They want to feel better or return to having feelings in the first place.
-Their lives are so fraught with despair that new feelings and sensory experiences are last on their list of desired outcomes, unless getting well allows for the capacity for new feelings and sensory experiences post treatment.
+Their lives are so fraught with despair that new feelings and sensory experiences are last on their list of desired outcomes, unless getting well allows for the capacity for new feelings and sensory experiences post-treatment.

 Special K: Get High

 At the time of this post, the most common illegal substance known to have a medicinal form is marijuana.
 Marijuana’s proponents often turn to its origin (grown in nature) to make the argument that it is safe.
 But many things in nature are not safe if abused.
 Some marijuana users, in my experience, make the claim that they use marijuana medicinally, and make this claim after half-hourly bong rips from the moment they rise until they fall asleep.
 Clearly overusing or abusing a substance as clean as marijuana falls within the realm of getting high, which is a non-medicinal use.
-Such is use of Special K—the non-medicinal use of Ketamine, which brings many documented dangers to the human psyche and body.
+Such is the use of Special K—the non-medicinal use of Ketamine, which brings many documented dangers to the human psyche and body.

 Ketamine Therapy: Get Well